 These verses give us a hint that God the Father and God the Son covenanted together in the eternal counsels to choose and redeem a people for God's glory.
 When Christ came to this earth, He was committed to do the Father's will.
-"I can do nothing of My own initiative, as I hear, I judge; and My judgment is just; because I do not seek My own will but the will of Him who sent Me" (John 5:30).
+"By myself I can do nothing; I judge only as I hear, and my judgment is just, for I seek not to please myself but him who sent me."
+(John 5:30).

 Christ made it very clear that the Father's will was to save all those the Father had given Him from eternity past.

-"All that the Father gives Me shall come to Me; and the one who comes to Me I will certainly not cast out.
-For I have come down from heaven, not to do My own will, but the will of Him who sent Me.
-And this is the will of Him who sent Me, that of all that He has given Me I lose nothing, but raise it up on the last day.
-For this is the will of My Father, that every one who beholds the Son, and believes in Him, may have eternal life; and I Myself will raise him up on the last day" (John 6:37-40).
+"All that the Father gives me will come to me, and whoever comes to me I will never drive away.
+For I have come down from heaven not to do my will but to do the will of him who sent me.
+And this is the will of him who sent me, that I shall lose none of all that he has given me, but raise them up at the last day.
+For my Father's will is that everyone who looks to the Son and believes in him shall have eternal life, and I will raise him up at the last day."
+(John 6:37-40).